jetyron/Mixed-Messages/README.md

 ## General Info
 The goal of this project was to create a Javascript file that returns a randomly generated sentence.
 At least three segements of that sentence should be randomly generated, which is what I have done here.
 I chose the Solar System as the subject for my project.
 My code selects a planet, followed by a satellite of that planet, followed by a fact about that planet.
 These are all randomly selected, and formated into a coherent sentence.
+### Update 12-26-20
+I reworked this project so that it can be displayed on a browser.
+The background image will change to match the random planet.
+Just click the button.

 ## Technologies
 * Node.js v12.14.1
 * VS Code v1.52.0
 * Javascript
+* HTML
+* CSS

 ## Side Note